Dismissal during pregnancy, or maternity, adoption or shared parental leave

 Unfair dismissal – the basics

-If an employer does not have a potentially fair reason for dismissal or does not use a fair and reasonable procedure when dismissing an employee (even if they have a fair reason), the affected employee may have a claim for unfair dismissal if they qualify.
+If an employer does not have a potentially fair reason for dismissal and/or does not use a fair and reasonable procedure when dismissing an employee (even if they have a fair reason), the affected employee may have a claim for unfair dismissal if they qualify.
 To qualify the employee needs to have been employed for at least 2 years, unless the dismissal is for a reason that makes it “automatically unfair”.
 In automatic unfair dismissal the employee does not need to have the 2 years’ continuous service.

 For more information on: